 4. The tester verifies that file entries in the list "B" do not have write permissions for anyone else than the owner.

-5. The tester verifies that entries in the list "B" only allow execution of specifically limited tasks which are needed on this network product, based on his expert knowledge of the operating system(s) used in the network product, and operating system documentation.
+5. The tester verifies that entries in the list "B" only allow execution of specifically limited tasks which are needed on this network product, based on the vendor provided documentation.

 6. The tester logs into the network product and tests for every entry in the list "B" that it does not provide a means to execute arbitrary functions with administrator/root privileges, e.g. via a shell escape.